darrengruber/mongodb-iam-connection-string/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help
+Anything tagged with "bug"
-wanted" is open to whoever wants to implement it.
+and "help wanted" is open to whoever wants to implement a fix for it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~